NCOA4

 Nuclear receptor coactivator 4, also known as Androgen Receptor Activator (ARA70), is a protein that in humans is encoded by the NCOA4 gene.
 It plays an important role in ferritinophagy, acting as a cargo receptor, binding to the ferritin heavy chain and latching on to ATG8 on the surface of the autophagosome.
+Research has also linked that NCOA4 to erythropoiesis, ferroptosis, and iron-related neurodegenrative disease pathway.